richard534/Duck-Billed-Datapus-Blog/content/collections/posts/2018-07-08-Getting-started-with-Data-Engineering.md

 date: 31 Dec 2018
 ---

-# Getting started with Data Engineering
+# Getting Started With Data Engineering

 I recently moved to a team that specialises in data and analytics with little to no knowledge of the area.
 I spent a lot of time upskilling before I became productive whatsoever.
 This post is the overview I wish I had.